tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/050_sql_crdt/README.md

 ## Build

-You'll need to build two wasm files that are located in the `sample-actor` and `sample-txn-executor` folders.
-You'll also need to copy the target wasm file to the `dev-runner/local/a-node` folder.
-Note: unlike sample_actor.wasm goes to the **b-node**, this sample_txn_executor.wasm goes to the **a-node**.
+In your local `tutorial-v1` repo, you'll need to build two wasm files that are located in the `sample-actor` and `sample-txn-executor` folders.
+The target wasm files will be copied to the `dev-runner` repo: specifically to `/local/b-node` and to `dev-runner/local/a-node` respectively.
+Note: unlike the `sample_actor.wasm` file that goes to the **b-node**, this `sample_txn_executor.wasm` goes to the **a-node**.
 This is because it runs in the state machine.

 Start the dev-runner by running `docker compose up`.